 If you aren’t already amazing, don’t be afraid to admit it and get to work on your baking education.
-This can be a great time to start giving out samples and sharing your intentions with your real friends and family so they can start encouraging you and letting you practice on them.
+This can be a great time to pass out samples and share your intentions with your real friends and family so they can start encouraging you and letting you practice on them.

 Yes, you can expand your target market!

-Maybe now it’s kids cakes, but you have your eye on weddings.
-You can start planning to have those upscale clients as well as your other clients, especially since baking is very seasonal.
+Maybe now it’s kids’ cakes, but you have your eye on weddings.
+You can start planning to have those upscale clients and your other clients, especially since baking is very seasonal.
 You will market to each of your groups separately.

 Your Cookie Monster Cake won’t appeal to the bride wanting a 5 tier, sharp-edged cake with marbled fondant and flowers.
-It will be up to you to prove that you are capable of doing the work!
+It will be up to you to prove that you can do the work!

-In conclusion, I hope that this helps you to start thinking about your customers in a new light!
+In conclusion, I hope that this helps you to think about your customers in a new light!